enTouch Seeks FCC Help With RSN Pricing

-enTouch Systems, which provides cable service in Houston, said AT&T and DirecTV, which jointly own regional sports network (RSN) Roots Sports Southwest, are asking too much for the channel, particularly given that it was bought from Comcast out of bankruptcy.
+enTouch Systems, which provides cable service in Houston, says AT&T and DirecTV, which jointly own regional sports network (RSN) Root Sports Southwest (Astros baseball and Rockets basketball games), are asking too much for the channel, particularly given that it was bought from Comcast out of bankruptcy.

 In a letter to the FCC, enTouch president J Lyn Findley, said the "exorbitant" pricing is a way for the two companies to benefit by siphoning customers to U-Verse and DirecTV.
-He noted that enTouch has been successful in grabbing some of their customers and pricing the RSN above market was a way to effectively withhold it from enTouch in a move to bring some of those subscribers back.
+Findley says enTouch has been successful in grabbing some of their customers and that pricing the RSN above market was a way to effectively withhold it from enTouch and try to grab some of those subs back.

-EnTouch noted that neither AT&T U-Verse nor DirecTV carried the channel when it was owned by Comcast.
+EnTouch points out that neither U-Verse nor DirecTV carried the channel when it was owned by Comcast.

-The company said its current contract to carry Root Sports Southwest, which airs Houston Astros Major league Baseball games and Houston Rockets National Basketball Association games, is up in September, and despite its best efforts, they can't agree on the "excessive" price.
+The company says that its current contract to carry Root Sports Southwest is up in September, and despite its best efforts, they can't agree on the "excessive" price.

-Root Sports Southwest has said it can't lower the rates because of an MFN clause in its contract that dates from when it was owned by Comcast; the MFN allowed for artificially high rates, it noted.
+Root Sports Southwest has said it can't lower the rates because of an MFN in its contract that dates from when it was owned by Comcast, an MFN it says allowed for artificially high rates.

-Findley said enTouch had not filed a program-access complaint because it did not think it could get relief given "flaws in the process."
+Why didn't enTouch file a program access complaint?
+Findley said it did not think it could get relief given "flaws in the process."

-enTouch said it fears a combined AT&T-DirecTV would charge even more for the RSN.
-The cable provider wants a non-discriminatory access condition on the deal, and one that allow enTouch, or a similarly situated company, to enter into agreements with third-party programmers.
+enTouch says it fears a combined AT&T/DirecTV would charge even more for the RSN.
+It wants a non-discriminatory access condition on the deal, and one that allows enTouch, or a similarly situated company, to enter into agreements with third party programmers.